White Rock Station

 The new track — touted by a Santa Fe ad as being “the longest main line construction over new territory by any railroad in 25 years” — was important because it offered passengers from Dallas the ability to travel for the first time directly to Chicago without having to change trains.
 It also reduced freight line distances by 65 miles.
 The swanky streamlined Texas Chief shuttled passengers between Dallas’ Union Station and Chicago in about 19 hours — travel time between Union Station and the new White Rock Station was 25-30 minutes.

-The breathless advertising copy from the giant two-page spread in The Dallas Morning News (which appeared on Dec.
-4, 1955, the day before official service began) includes the following description:
+The breathless copy from the giant two-page advertising spread heralding the new line included the following description:

 And just wait until you see the special lounge car and dining car on the Texas Chief — the last word in luxury in railroad equipment, decorated in the style and smartness indicative of Dallas….
 A lounge decorated to please a Texan!
 Wide open and spacious feeling, with really comfortable modern sofas and chairs, casually grouped to make you want to relax.
 You’ll see the Star of Texas and famous cattle brands tooled into the rich leather back-bar — and Texas-inspired murals in hand-hammered copper.
 Even the walls are richly paneled — in smart, new frosted walnut.
 Just wait until you see it, you’ll say there’s nothing like it.